Key takeaways

 If you don’t think an unsecured business loan is the best fit for your business, there are alternatives to explore.

-• Business credit cards: Secured business credit cards require cash deposits, and the amount you deposit is usually your credit limit.
-Both secured and unsecured business credit cards can help you build business credit while avoiding interest charges.
-To do this, make sure you take advantage of the card’s grace period.
+• Business credit cards: Secured business credit cards require cash deposits to open the account, and the amount you deposit is usually your credit limit.
+Both secured and unsecured business credit cards can help you build business credit.

 Bottom line

-Unsecured business loans can be a great way for companies to borrow money.
-If your business doesn’t have great finances or has poor credit, a secured loan may be easier to qualify for and more affordable.
+The benefit of unsecured business loans is they can be a great way for companies to borrow money without needing assets to secure the loan.
+But if your business doesn’t have great finances or has poor credit, a secured loan may be easier to qualify for and more affordable.

-Before applying for an unsecured loan, make sure to shop around and compare multiple offers.
-If you put in the effort, you can find the best small business loan that will help your business achieve its goals.
+Before applying for an unsecured business loan, make sure to shop around and compare multiple offers.
+If you put in the effort, you can find the best small business loan to help your business achieve its goals.

 Frequently asked questions